NANAADDO/productsup-spreadsheet/README.md

 | GOOGLE_SHEETS_TITLE                | Optional: Title for the Google Sheet                   |                                       |

-## Run the shell script to Execute the Console CLI
+## Run the docker command to Execute the Console CLI

 ```shell
  docker exec -it appservice php bin/console sync:xml-to-sheets